 To make a referral or to obtain more information about our unique program, please contact Rebecca Schulman, MSW, LICSW, director of admissions:

 We work with individuals, their families, and referring clinicians to determine if our program is an appropriate option.
 We do a preliminary screening over the phone and gather as much pertinent information as possible.

-The current rate for The Pavilion is $58,100, all-inclusive, for a 14-day stay.
+The current rate for The Pavilion is $62,300, all-inclusive, for a 14-day stay.
 As a self-pay program, The Pavilion does not accept insurance or directly assist with insurance reimbursement.

 McLean Hospital offers a customized service that guides international clientele through the hospital’s premier programs, beginning with a confidential and comprehensive evaluation at The Pavilion and continuing through specialized treatment as needed—all with careful consideration of cultural and family issues.

 Led by Rima Saad, PhD, assessment and intervention are adapted to incorporate issues that are recurrent for Middle Eastern clientele.
 Family involvement is a priority in our comprehensive evaluation and treatment.
 We incorporate the family’s perspective into our understanding of an individual’s difficulties.

 The problem of ‘not fitting in’ with the expectations of family and society is central in Middle Eastern culture.
 The inability to do so creates painful dilemmas for the individual and family.
 We work with all members of the family to address these issues.

 Additionally, we address discrimination and the painful prejudices that impact our clientele’s quality of life.

 Our services have been uniquely created for the most discerning Middle Eastern clientele.
 We have Arabic-speaking clinicians on staff.